 Glyd is an active part of the Young Universities for the Future of Europe (YUFE) network that is formed through the co-operation of 10 European universities.
 He especially enjoys being able to communicate with people from different organizations.

-- I had the honor to be chosen as a student representative for YUFE.
+- I had the honour to be chosen as a student representative for YUFE.
 After that I sort of became an on-campus celebrity at UEF for a moment as my face was posted all over campus on marketing material about the organization, laughs Glyd.

 Currently Glyd is getting started with his thesis in NLP.
 He is creating a treebank that helps machines take apart a sentence into verbs, nouns, adjectives, etc. The treebank will help make machine translating faster and make it possible for the machine to learn more and more while it does translations.